 If an account is more than 60 days overdue, it will be brought to the attention of the Head of School.
 They will review the case, make appropriate arrangements regarding collection, and may decide the student will not be permitted to return to school the following trimester or for the remainder of the school year.
 No student is permitted to re-enroll if there is an outstanding account balance from the previous school year.
 Furthermore, the School will not release any student records, to the extent permissible by law, and may litigate for monies due.

 The Tuition Refund Plan offers enrolled families an insurance policy for recovering a percentage of unused tuition in the event of certain absences, withdrawals, or dismissals (certain conditions apply).
 Insurance information and an application are included in the Enrollment Agreement.
 Participation in the Tuition Refund Plan is required unless the full year’s fees are paid by August 1, in which case the plan is elective.

-Re-enrollment decisions are made by The Pike School Director of External Affairs.
+Re-enrollment decisions are made by The Pike School Director of Admission.
 A decision to re-enroll a student and to subsequently forward a re-enrollment agreement to the parents is based upon a student’s academic record, effort, attitude, and behavior throughout the prior year, and upon the willingness of the families to accept and exemplify their responsibility in the partnership of education.
 On occasion, re-enrollment agreements are held until later (usually April or May) when the School decides that an appropriate decision about placement can be made, or are not extended at all, if the School determines that such a recommendation is in the best interest of the student and/or the School community.
 The Head of School makes the final decision as to whether a student will be invited to return for another year.

 This difficult conclusion is only reached after careful consideration.
 While families are obviously involved in this process, the School will make the ultimate decision, and will assist, if possible, in the process of locating an appropriate alternative school.